MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 ### -InformationVariable

 Introduced in PowerShell 5.0.
-Within the command or script in which it's used, the **InformationVariable** common parameter stores in a variable a string that you specify by adding the `Write-Information` command. `Write-Information` values are shown depending on the value of the **InformationAction** common parameter; if you don't add the **InformationAction** common parameter, `Write-Information` strings are shown depending on the value of the `$InformationPreference` preference variable.
+When you use the **InformationVariable** common parameter, information records are stored in a the variable specify by the parameter.
+And PowerShell cmdlet can write information records to the **Information** stream.
+You can also use the `Write-Information` cmdlet to write information records.

+Information records are displayed as messages in the console by default.
+You can control the display of information record by using the **InformationAction** common parameter.
+You can also change the behavior using the `$InformationPreference` preference variable.
 For more information about `$InformationPreference`, see [about_Preference_Variables][03].

 > [!NOTE]